codebuilder07/bank_customer_segmentation/README.md

 2.**_Clustering:_**

-K-Means Clustering: Applied K-Means clustering on the cleaned and preprocessed data, testing various numbers of clusters to identify the optimal segmentation.
+<div style="text-align: justify;">K-Means Clustering: Applied K-Means clustering on the cleaned and preprocessed data, testing various numbers of clusters to identify the optimal segmentation.
-Geographical Segmentation: Focused on geographical regions as a primary factor for segmenting customers.
+Geographical Segmentation: Focused on geographical regions as a primary factor for segmenting customers.</div>

 Evaluation:

 Inertia Plot: Used an elbow plot to determine the optimal number of clusters.